tj-django/django-migration-fixer/README.md

 ## Problem

-Maintain a linear migration history when conflicts as a result of changes made using different versions of the default branch.
+Maintain a linear migration history when conflicts as a result of changes made using different versions of the default branch occur.

 ### Example